I have been hopeful the RC Drone misnomer would fade as the general public got more informed as to what most of

 "Advanced Technology In The Hands of Irresponsible People Will Impose New Restrictions & Public Negativity".

 Assuming computer animation was available at the time, Audi could have easily made this commercial years ago with RC airplanes or helicopters attacking people.

 Of course they never did as there was zero fear of RC aircraft back then, and justifiably so because us model aviators were responsible, and gave the general public no reason to fear our aircraft.

 Well, my fear has come true!
-Thanks to irresponsible people doing stupid things, the FAA now requires mandatory registration of all RC aircraft that weigh over half a pound and are flown outdoors.
+Thanks to irresponsible marketing, sensationalized news reports, and people doing stupid things, the FAA now requires mandatory registration of all RC aircraft that weigh over half a pound and are flown outdoors.
 The registration rules went into effect December 21, 2015.
 Here is my full write-up explaining what this means for all RC pilots in the USA.

-Like it or not, the word RC drone has certainly gained world wide acceptance when it comes to describing pretty much any multi-rotor RC aircraft on the market and even conventional RC aircraft by some.
+Like it or not, the careless use of the word RC drone has certainly gained world wide acceptance when it comes to describing pretty much any multi/quad-rotor RC aircraft on the market and even conventional RC aircraft by some.

 When the FAA starts using it as well along with almost every manufacturer and even what I thought to be very responsible hobby shops; I realize there is absolutely nothing a little guy like me, nor anyone else can do about putting a dent in the erroneous use of the word.